DuckScript Guide

 ๐Ÿ“… Date / Time Functions

 Extract parts of date or timestamp: weekday, hour, minute, month, day_of_month, year.
+Compute session/day boundaries with bar_size, session_end_timestamp, session_start_timestamp, date_end_timestamp, date_start_timestamp.
+Convert timezones with time_to_utc and date_from_epoch.
+Check for nulls with na(x).
 Use with date or timestamp.
 See API Reference (DuckScript) for full signatures.

 weekday(date)